alex-haw/ArchOnCambio/README.md

 # Status

 As of about 8/10/2018,  Arch is installed and I have xorg with LXDE working well enough that this can be used comfortably enough as a laptop.
-I've worked through plenty of issues already, and there are plenty remaining, but I'm confident these will all be resolved in time and that this will be my everyday device.
+I've worked through several issues already, and there are plenty remaining, but I'm confident these will all be resolved in time and that this will be my everyday device.

-# Installation instructions
+# Installation Instructions

-TBD (in progess)
+- My instructions can be found [here](https://github.com/RayFoulk/ArchOnCambio/InstallationInstructions.md)
+- These aren't necessarily _the_ way of accomplishing this, just _a_ way that I personally managed to get things working.
+YMMV.

 # To Do